(512) 454-7300 membership@ngat.org

 News & Events

-EXHIBITOR REGISTRATION - Online registration is CLOSED FOR EXHIBITORS.
-For information on the conference contact Terri Marshall at 512-454-7300.
-We are excited to be hosting the 65th Annual NGAT Conference at the Kalahari Resorts in Round Rock, Texas.
-We look forward to working with.
+CORPORATE PARTNERS & EXHIBITOR REGISTRATION - NOW OPEN!
+We are excited to be hosting the 66th Annual NGAT Conference at the Royal Sonesta Galleria in Houston, Texas.
 Click below for all our sponsorship and exhibiting opportunities.

 Read More